jhallqvist/pyisc/README.md

 }
 ```

-## Withstanding issues

-* Rework the generate_stmt.py to better group statements into groups and split on those (bools, split on nth occurence and so on).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.